mitchwagner/ultragraph/README.md

 In summary, UltraGraph is not so much an exercise in avoiding class-based design, nor recreating the wheel for the sake of it, as in promoting a mathematical mindset with respect to programming itself.
+Though an effort will be made to make the library as efficient as possible, efficiency is of subordinate concern to expressivity- one can always optimize as necessary, but it can only be done after one has accurately captured their thoughts or designs to begin with.